UX-Society/Get-Started/started.md

 Another aspect of css is that the same style should never be written more than once.

--'class' should almost always be used over 'id' even if an element is only used once.
-That is because another element may need to be added later. 'id' should only be used for in-page links (Ex: #home)
+- 'class' should almost always be used over 'id' even if an element is only used once.
+That is because another element may need to be added later. 'id' should only be used for in-page links (Ex: `id="home"` refrenced with `scr="#home"`)
-- Classes should be derivative, which can be done multiple ways
+- Classes should be derivative, which can be done multiple ways:
     - style multiple classes with comma ','
     - if a class is defined in a main css file, just reused the name to make a more specific version in your sub-page css file
     - Extend html defined classes with with a dot in between.
 Ex: `h1.section-title, h2.section-title {}`